Academic degree: Degrees awarded by institutions other than universities

 In the past, degrees have been directly issued by the authority of the monarch or by a bishop, rather than any educational institution.
 This practice has mostly died out.
-In Great Britain, Lambeth Degrees are still awarded by the Archbishop of Canterbury.
-The Archbishop of Canterbury's right to grant degrees is derived from Peter's Pence Act of 1533 which empowered the Archbishop to grant dispensations previously granted by the Pope.
+In Great Britain, Lambeth degrees are still awarded by the Archbishop of Canterbury.
+The Archbishop of Canterbury's right to grant degrees is derived from the Peter's Pence Act 1533, which empowered the Archbishop to grant dispensations previously granted by the Pope.

-Among educational institutions, St David's College, Lampeter was granted limited degree awarding powers by royal charter in the nineteenth century, despite not being a university.
-University College North Staffordshire was also granted degree awarding powers on its foundation in 1949, despite not becoming a university (as the University of Keele) until 1962.
-Following the Education Reform Act 1988, many educational institutions other than universities have been granted degree awarding powers, including higher education colleges and colleges of the University of London (many of which are now effectively universities in their own right).
+Among educational institutions, St David's College, Lampeter, was granted limited degree awarding powers by royal charter in the nineteenth century, despite not being a university.
+The University College of North Staffordshire was also granted degree awarding powers on its foundation in 1949, despite not becoming a university (as the University of Keele) until 1962.
+Following the Education Reform Act 1988, many educational institutions other than universities have been granted degree-awarding powers, including higher education colleges and colleges of the University of London, many of which are now effectively universities in their own right.

 Academic dress

-In most countries, gaining an academic degree entitles the holder to assume distinctive academic dress particular to the awarding institution, identifying the status of the individual wearing them.
+In many countries, gaining an academic degree entitles the holder to assume distinctive academic dress particular to the awarding institution, identifying the status of the individual wearing them.

 Laws on granting and use of degrees

 In many countries, degrees may only be awarded by institutions authorised to do so by the national or regional government.
-Frequently governments will also regulate the use of the word university in the names of businesses.
-This approach is followed, for example, by Australia and the United Kingdom.
+Frequently, governments will also regulate the use of the word university in the names of businesses.
+This approach is followed, for example, by Australia, the United Kingdom and Israel.
 The use of fake degrees by individuals, either obtained from a bogus institution or simply invented, is often covered by fraud laws.